prasquin/AirPi/boot/README.md

 AirPi 'bootstart' Feature
 =========================
 This directory is only concerned with the automatic recording of AirPi data when the Raspberry Pi boots.
-This is useful if, for example, you are running the unit with a battery and no monitor / keyboard, as the AirPi will start sampling as soon as the Raspberry pi starts up; you do not need to log in, enter any text or confirm anything.
+This is useful if, for example, you are running the unit with a battery and no monitor / keyboard, because the AirPi will start sampling as soon as the Raspberry pi starts up; you do not need to log in, enter any text or confirm anything.